clach04/mqtt-launcher/README.md

-_mqtt-launcher_ loads a Python configuration from the path contained in the environment variable `$MQTTLAUNCHERCONFIG`; if unset, the path defaults to `launcher.conf`.
-See the provided `launcher.conf.example`.
+_mqtt-launcher_ loads a Python configuration from the path contained in the environment variable `$MQTTLAUNCHERCONFIG`; if unset, the path defaults to `launcher.json`.
+See the provided `launcher.json.example` (and original `launcher.conf.example`).

 ## Logging

-_mqtt-launcher_ logs its operation in the file configured as `logfile`.
+_mqtt-launcher_ logs its operation in the file configured as `logfile`, or stderr if not specified.

 ## Requirements